django-cms/django-cms/README.rst

 The django CMS Association is a non-profit founded in 2020 to drive the success of django CMS by providing guidance, infrastructure and funding for core development and community projects.

+If your business depends on django CMS, consider supporting its long-term health:
 `Join the django CMS Association <https://www.django-cms.org/en/contribute/>`_ or `become a member <https://www.django-cms.org/en/memberships/>`_.